-Students with a CGPA of 2.2 or less at the end of their Sophomore Fall semester will be put on a "with condition" status for acceptance to Global Internship (GI).
-To have the condition removed, the student must improve to, or maintain their CGPA, above 2.0 by the end of their Sophomore Spring term.
+Students with a CGPA of less than 2.2 at the end of their sophomore fall semester will be put on a "with condition" status for acceptance to Global Internship (GI).
+To have the condition removed, the student must maintain a CGPA of 2.0 or higher by the end of their sophomore spring term.
 If not, they will be deferred from participating in GI until the following year and will be required to bring their CGPA to 2.0 or above by January of the following year.

-Students entering GI with a CGPA of less than 2.2 (between 2.0 and 2.2) will be placed on academic warning and assigned a faculty advisor for the first term of GI.
+Students entering GI with a CGPA of less than 2.2 (between 2.0 and 2.19) will be placed on academic warning and assigned an academic advisor for the first term of GI.
 If students successfully maintain a 2.0 CGPA or higher during their first term they will be taken off academic warning and advising will no longer be required.
-If students drop below a 2.0 CGPA during their first term standard policy will apply and they will be put on academic probation.
-Students who transition directly from warning to probation must be removed from probation by the end of that semester to continue on GI.
+If students drop below a 2.0 CGPA during their first term, the standard policy will apply and they will be put on academic probation.
+Students must be removed from probation by the end of that semester to continue on GI.